wsinned/tech-notes/arch-installation/README.md

 ## Initial boot

-Download the installation media and prepare boot media as described here: https://archlinux.org/download/
+Download the installation media and prepare boot media as described here: https://archlinux.org/download/ If you don't use a fresh installation image, there will be issues with out of date keys signing the packages.
+Follow the instructions in [Maintenance](#maintenance)

 Boot from installation media into root account.
 Ensure that you use UEFI boot mode and not Legacy or BIOS boot mode.
 Hit F12 to see the boot menu on a Dell e6230.